chaosiris/LLaMaDesu/README.md

 # ⚡ Features

 🧩 **Cross-Platform and LAN-Wide Connectivity**
 - LLaMaDesu can be hosted on any Windows/macOS/Linux device.
 By default, it is also configured to have LAN-wide access, so you are able to connect to the LLaMaDesu frontend from **any device within the same Wi-Fi network** (assuming the device has a browser that supports WebGL).
-Hence, you can access LLaMaDesu from your **phone, laptop, Nintendo Switch** or even your **smart fridge**, making it extremely versatile and convenient, benefitting that of a **progressive web app (PWA)**.
+Hence, you can access LLaMaDesu from your **phone, laptop, gaming console** or even your **smart fridge**, making it extremely versatile and convenient, benefitting that of a **progressive web app (PWA)**.

 💭 **Local & Cloud LLM Support**
 - Have a powerful GPU?
 You can run the app **completely offline** through your **local** LLM (Ollama)!
 Otherwise, switch on over to **cloud** mode in `settings.yaml`, and obtain responses through the cloud LLM platform of your choice!